EngineerWAK/WMS_DFO_Standalone/README.md

 	3-Build and test each mission one by one
 	4-Export a Standalone version

-Note that "Standalone" Version doesn't include any mission.sqm, you need your own (basically to spawn/respawn).<br/>
+"Standalone" Version now include a basic mission.sqm to see how it works.
+But you can build your own (basically to spawn/respawn).<br/>
 If you have nothing: <br/>
 Launch arma3,<br/>
 Open mission Editor,<br/>